dethertech/dether.js/README.md

 ## Docs

-Extensive documentation of all the methods can be found on the [API documentation](https://dethertech.github.io/dether.js)
+Extensive documentation of the principal methods can be found on the [API documentation](https://dethertech.github.io/dether.js)

 ## Usage